Postlagerkarte/blazor-dragdrop/README.md

 </Dropzone>
 ```

-Only allow limited items in a Dropzone: (executes the give accept func before accepting the draggable)
+Only allow limited number of items in a Dropzone:

 ```html
 <Dropzone MaxItems="2">